jadams8/lrg_parser/README.md

 ```

 ### Testing
+Tests are run with the pytest library using the following command:
 ```
 pytest lrg_parser/tests.py
 ```

-## Dependencies
+## Limitations
-Tested with python version 3.6 only.
-Requires an internet connection to install dependencies listed in *requirements.txt*.
+* Tested with python version 3.6 only.
+* Requires an internet connection to install dependencies listed in *requirements.txt*.
+* Not tested on Microsoft Windows platforms.

 ## Usage
 ```